dtoledo23/Parking-lot/README.md

 		console.log('Refreshing')
 		$('#cards-container').html(html);
 ```
-<p>In the next section "About Us" we have a short description of what Parkify is as well as what our objective is, followed by all the members comforming the team</p>
+In the next section _About Us_ we have a short description of what Parkify is as well as what our objective is, followed by all the members in the team.
+Also in this page, a short video is includedin which we present the way the problem parkify is trying to solve and the solution we are offering.
+The last section, _Documentation_, holds a list of all the available commands that can be given to the application and what each of these is for, making it easy of the user to navigate and work in a way he sees fit.

 ###__Model__
 _A complementar_